What is a task branch workflow?

 Some teams will “validate” the task – another team member will do a short exploratory test to make sure the new feature or change makes sense.
 They don’t look for bugs (automated tests take care of that) but look into the change from a customer perspective.
 The status can be set to “validated” in the attribute.

 Automate testing and merging

 Configure your continuous integration (CI) system to monitor all branches that have a given attribute set.
 A branch will only be considered by the CI system when it reaches a given status (in this case, “validated”).

 Once the task is reviewed/validated, the task branch is automatically tested before being merged into main.

 If the test suite passes the merge, it will be confirmed and submitted to the CI system to build and test.
-This helps you avoid breaking the build.
-If it fails, the process will be restarted and you will have to rebase from main to solve any conflicts.
+This process helps prevent breaking the build.
+If it fails, the process will be restarted, and you will have to rebase from main to solve any conflicts.

 If tests pass, the merge is checked in and the branch is now ready to be delivered.
 Notice the status is now set to “merged.”